 Housing rates for each academic year are published separately in a tuition and fees schedule.
 A one-time, non-refundable \$250 housing processing fee is required along with a completed housing application and contract to live on campus.
 Scholarship students and athletes are NOT exempt from submitting a housing processing fee and application.
-Cancellation of a completed housing contract must be emailed to the Director of Housing and Residence Life.
+Cancellation of a completed housing contract must be emailed to residencelife@okcu.edu.
 Cancellations after June 30th to the first day of classes will result in a \$500 cancellation fee.

-Housing assignments will automatically be cancelled if a student has not checked into his or her room by 8:00 a.m. on the first day of scheduled classes for each semester or term, unless the Housing and Resident Life department is notified of late arrival.
+Housing assignments will automatically be cancelled if a student has not checked into his or her room by 8:00 a.m. on the first day of scheduled classes for each semester or term, unless the Housing and Resident Life Department is notified of late arrival.
 The fall housing assignment will be canceled if a student's advance registration is canceled, and the processing fee will be forfeited in full.